 How big are the groups?

-Great Horned Owls are signed up based on a 1:10 counselor-to-camper ratio.
+Great Horned Owls are signed up based on a 1:10 counselor-to- camper ratio.
 GHO groups have 10 campers and 1 counselor.
-In rare cases, we will increase the ratio to a maximum of 1:12.
+In rare cases, we will increase the ratio to a maximum of 1:11.

 What’s the average day like?

-Camp Kingfisher program hours last from 9am-4pm and our FREE aftercare spans 8-9am in the morning and 4-6:15pm in the afternoon.
-The camper day is split into 6 periods, including lunch inside Kingfisher Hall, and 2 snack times.
-Each age group’s schedule includes 6 periods packed full of time in the outdoors, educational hikes, live animal encounters, swimming, canoeing, science exploration activities, and so much more.
+Great Horned Owl program hours are from 9AM-4PM.
+We also offer free before and after care from 8-9AM and 4-6PM.
+The camper day is split into 6 activity periods, lunch inside Kingfisher Hall, and 2 snack times.
+Activities include outdoor time, educational hikes, live animal encounters, swimming, canoeing, science exploration activities, team building and so much more.
 Educational content varies based on the session theme.

 During the 2nd week of each session, campers will get the chance to paddle 3 miles of the Chattahoochee River.
-Downstream in the serene wetlands, campers often experience for the first time what it’s like to be completely submersed in nature.
+Downstream in the serene wetlands, campers often experience for the first time what it’s like to be completely immersed in nature.
 Campers will learn about the history of the river, see plenty of wildlife, and get a little dirty playing at the mud flats.
-Each river trip is lead by an American Canoe Association certified canoe instructor.
+Each river trip is led by an American Canoe Association-certified canoe instructor.

 Overnights are at the heart of our Great Horned Owl program.
 Campers bring all their gear for 2 packed days.
 The first day begins with pool time and a pizza party, followed by a night hike and an evening activity around CNC’s 127 acres.
 Campers return to their cabin areas to find a large fire, ready for s’mores, then prepare to wind down for the night.
 The next day includes breakfast, lunch and 2 snacks, and even more adventure time!